arthurkiller/my_mp/README.md

 there are two main feature
     * the friend circle
     * the status count
-I am trying to study how to construct a big project
+I am trying to study how to construct a big project~

+## TODO
+add the cache for the request